France’s virus pass now required in restaurants, trains

 In hospitals, visitors and patients who have appointments are required to have the pass.
 Exceptions are made for people needing urgent care at the emergency ward.

-The pass is now required on high-speed, intercity and night trains, which carry over 400,000 passengers per day in France, Transport Ministry chief Jean-Baptiste Djebbari said Monday.
+The pass is now required on high-speed, intercity and night trains, which carry over 400,000 passengers per day in France, Transport Minister Jean-Baptiste Djebbari said Monday.
 It is also required on long-distance travels by plane or bus.

 “We’re going to enforce massive controls,” Djebbari said.